 Scansano is a great town with lots of charm.
 There are several wineries in the area, and there are some excellent shops in town.
 This is a good place to stop for lunch.
 Make sure to check out the little shop just off the main square that specializes in wild boar called La Cantina di Simone di Marco Olivagnoli (wow, that’s a mouthful).
-They have a great cheese plate and wine tasting that can not be beat.
+They have a great cheese plate and wine tasting that cannot be beaten.

 Magliano in Toscana